fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/immunefi/enzyme-finance-price-oracle-manipulation-bug-fix-postmortem-4e1f3d4201b5">-Enzyme Finance Price Oracle Manipulation Bug Fix Postmortem</a>

+<a href="https://flatt.tech/reports/210401_pwn2own/">-Pwn2Own Local Escalation of Privilege Category</a>

 <a href="https://websecblog.com/vulns/google-threadit/">-5 Different Vulnerabilities in Google’s Threadit</a>

+<a href="https://aravind07.medium.com/bypassing-login-page-in-2-mins-5b773d46f4d">-Bypassing Login Page in 2 Mins</a>

+<a href="https://medium.com/@yoshimlutfi/bypass-ssl-pinning-with-ip-forwarding-iptables-568171b52b62">-ByPass SSL Pinning with IP Forwarding | iptables</a>

 <a href="https://www.hackerone.com/blog/vulnerability-assessment-i-complete-guide">-Vulnerability Assessment I A Complete Guide</a>

 <a href="https://hackerone.com/reports/941178">-SSRF for kube-apiserver cloudprovider scene</a>

+<a href="https://proviesec.medium.com/broken-link-hijacking-what-it-is-and-how-to-get-bounties-with-it-ca64db6a3f74">-Broken Link hijacking — What it is and how to get bounties with it!</a>

+<a href="https://hackerone.com/reports/1189367">-Full read SSRF in www.evernote.com that can leak aws metadata and local file inclusion</a>

+<a href="https://www.varonis.com/blog/box-mfa-bypass-totp/">-Bypassing Box’s Time-based One-Time Password MFA</a>

 <a href="https://hackerone.com/reports/1122408">-CSRF on /api/graphql allows executing mutations through GET requests</a>